GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 By Herbert Lash and Huw Jones

-NEW YORK/LONDON, Nov 11 (Reuters) - Global stocks rose on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar toward its biggest two-day drop in almost 14 years.
+NEW YORK/LONDON, Nov 11 (Reuters) - Global stocks rallied on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar to its biggest two-day drop in 13 years.

 Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.

-Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after Thursday's better-than-expected report on U.S. consumer prices bolstered bets that the Fed would be less hawkish about hiking rates.

 "We got a potential view that the Fed may not need to get as horrible as we thought over the last couple of weeks," Marvin Loh, senior global macro strategist at State Street in Boston, said about the market's exuberance.
 "Risk could be stabilizing here."

-The Fed has no choice but to press on, but if inflation is no longer rising, that indicates the end of further tightening may be near, Loh said.
+The Fed has no choice but to press on, but if inflation is no longer rising, that indicates the end of more extensive tightening may be near, Loh said.

-The MSCI emerging markets index .MSCIEF jumped 5.3%, in what would be its biggest single-day surge since March 2020.
+The MSCI emerging markets index .MSCIEF jumped 5.19%, in its biggest single-day surge since March.

 Market bets that the Fed will raise rates by 50 basis points at its next meeting in December increased, while the probability of a 75 basis points hike decreased.
 FEDWATCH

-"While this year has been amazingly exciting and fascinating from a market perspective, maybe its crescendo was really yesterday," said Christian Chan, chief investment officer at AssetMark Financial Holdings Inc AMK.N.
+"While this year has been amazingly exciting and fascinating from a market perspective, maybe its crescendo was really yesterday," said Christian Chan, chief investment officer at AssetMark Financial Holdings Inc.

-The CPI report showed that when "you peeled back the number and it kept on getting better," Chan said, but labor markets and corporate margins will be pressured as the Fed fights to lower inflation, posing potential headwinds for risk assets.
+The CPI report showed that when "you peeled back the number, it kept on getting better," but labor markets and corporate margins will be pressured as the Fed fights to lower inflation, posing potential headwinds for risk assets, Chan said.

 In Europe, euro zone yields firmed and the EU's executive European Commission said it sees a bigger euro zone slowdown in 2023, though only slightly affecting jobs or public finances.